amazon-science/mxeval/README.md

 # Execution-based evaluation of code in 10+ languages

 This repository contains code to perform execution-based multi-lingual evaluation of code generation capabilities and the corresponding data, namely, a multi-lingual benchmark MBXP, multi-lingual MathQA and multi-lingual HumanEval.
-Results and findings can be found in the paper "Multi-lingual Evaluation of Code Generation Models" (link).
+Results and findings can be found in the paper "Multi-lingual Evaluation of Code Generation Models" (https://arxiv.org/abs/2210.14868).

 ## Paper summary